 Stay Calm and Compassionate

-As a Metro Atlanta rental property owner, you have flexibility in how you enforce the lease rules about paying the rent.
-When you recognize that you have a bad renter who is simply taking advantage of an economic crisis, enforcing the rules and late fees is generally appropriate.
-However, if a renter can't pay the rent due to job or income loss, offering short-term arrangements can help you get paid while showing struggling residents that you care.
+As a Metro Atlanta rental property owner, you have flexibility in enforcing the lease rules about paying the rent.
+When you recognize that you have a bad renter simply taking advantage of an economic crisis, enforcing the rules and late fees is generally appropriate.
+However, if a renter can't pay the rent due to a job or income loss, offering short-term arrangements can help you get paid while showing struggling residents that you care.

 Work With Your Renters

 Be careful about becoming a 'pushover.'
 Compassion is critical, but investors need to be careful when renters don't pay their rent.
 While it's essential to be compassionate, landlords should never put themselves into a worse financial situation to help renters when they can't pay the rent.
-However, setting up a graduating payment plan can help renters mitigate income loss for a month or two while still delivering the full amount of rent they owe by the end of the lease term.
+However, setting up a graduating payment plan can help renters mitigate income loss for a month or two while still delivering the total rent they owe by the end of the lease term.
 This will help both the landlord and the renter in the long run.